the-full-stack/website/docs/course.md

 - At least one year of experience programming in Python.
 - At least one deep learning course (at a university or online).
 - Experience with code versioning, Unix environments, and software engineering.

-and can commit at least four hours a week to learning, split across lectures, Q&A, labs, and reading.
+- At least four hours a week to commit to learning, split across lectures, Q&A, labs, reading, and project work.

 We review the fundamentals of deep learning (backprop, MLPs, CNNs, Transformers) in supplementary lectures released before the start of the course — but you should not expect to learn this material for the first time from these.